 Do You Even Need an LLM?
 Non-LLM Alternatives First

 The most significant cost-saving measure in AI development is realizing when you don’t need a massive generative model at all.
 For many classic business problems, specialized, non-LLM solutions are faster, cheaper, and more reliable.
 Using an LLM for these tasks is like using a sledgehammer to crack a nut.
+Understanding these AI cost optimization strategies can dramatically improve your ROI.

 1. Encoder Models (BERT, RoBERTa, etc.)